 Note: Additional programs in Arkansas include the Provider-led Arkansas Shared Savings Entity (PASSE).
 PASSE addresses the needs of specific Medicaid recipients such as those with complex behavioral health and intellectual and developmental disabilities service needs.

-Download our in-depth guide to apply for Medicaid coverage successfully.
+Download our in-depth guide to learn how to apply for Medicaid coverage.